 Even in sport it shows children that you need to think about your opponents and adapt.
 We all get stuck in a rut, but sometimes we need to break free and try something else.
 For children they’re always trying something new.
 But learning this will follow them through life.

 Empathy and caring

 Not all the teams in the Euros have ‘taken the knee’ as a sign of respect towards players of all types.
 But the England team have, and are working to be an inclusive and accepting team of all players and fans in the sport.

 When England played Denmark in the semi final so the Euros, beforehand they gave the team an England shirt signed by the team as a sign of respect towards the team and Christian Eriksson who’d collapsed during their first match of the tournament.
 There’s a kind hearted nature and camaraderie, great support amongst the team and their wider management and support team.
 Many called them a family, and they’ve seemed much calmer and more ready for the Euros than in other tournaments.
 You also see the shoulder touch or handshake consoling their losing opponents.
 They’ve been in that position before.

 Watching the England team, most of their matches they really looked like they were enjoying every moment.
 And we all want our children to enjoy the sport they play.

 When N plays competitive sports he wants to win (he’s very quiet in his competitiveness), but hopefully he learns from the sportsmen and women he’s watched play.

 Been magnanimous in defeat and humble when winning.

 And be ready to try again a second and third time.

-Did you watch any of the World Cup?
-Were you or your children inspired or pleased to see the England team play the way they did?
+Have you and your children been watching the big sports tournaments?
+Are your children inspired to see the England football team play the way they did?